-Hotel marketing and commercialization, a necessary reflection
+Hotel marketing and sales, a necessary reflection

-LET'S MAKE SOME HISTORY: THE PAST
+LET'S DO A LITTLE HISTORY: THE PAST

-Such were those not-so-distant times.
+Such were those not so distant times.

 NOW EVERYTHING HAS CHANGED: THE PRESENT